vitaly-t/pg-promise/README.md

 });
 ```
 The same goes for all types of query methods as well as method `as.format(query, values, qrm)`, where `values`
-can also now be an object which properties can be referred to by name from within the query.
+now can also be an object whose properties can be referred to by name from within the query.

 Notable rules for named-parameter formatting: